adeolaxdeus/alx-low_level_programming/README.md

 # ALX-LOW_LEVEL_PROGRAMMING REPOSITORY
 ## Description
 This is the root repository of alx low level programming and it  contains all folders of alx low level programs done by me

+* 0x00-hello_world - A repo that contains bash script for C source file compilation and also some basic C programs for beginners

 * 0x01-variables_if_else_while - A repo that contains basic implementation of control statements, operators.